eoinkelly/ember-runloop-handbook/README.md

 * `Ember.run.debounce`
     * Ignore a callback if the previous call to it was within a given time period
 * `Ember.run.throttle`
-    * Used to garuantee a minimum time between calls to a particular callback
+    * Used to guarantee a minimum time between calls to a particular callback

 These functions are useful becuase they allow us to control when the given callbck is _not_ run.
 When it is actually run, these functions use `Ember.run`